Holy Trinity Catholic Secondary School (Oakville): Soccer

-The Senior boys soccer team captured the Halton Region championships in 2006 and competed at the OFSSAA Provincial championship(2006).
+The Senior boys soccer team captured the Halton Region championships in 2006 and competed at the OFSAA Provincial championship(2006).
 In 2005 the Junior varsity captured the Halton Region title.

 The 2016 Girls Junior Varsity team went undefeated to capture the Halton Region Title.

 Lacrosse

 Holy Trinity's lacrosse team has won four straight Halton championships, and competed in OFSAA in 2014–2017.